About the Equivalence Committee

 - Evidence of equality and diversity training undertaken in the last three years

 - A letter of good standing from your current Medical or Clinical Director (not required for retired applicants)

 - Two anonymised tribunal/court reports, case histories, or similar documents which demonstrate your ability to write clear, thorough and detailed reports

-You can send this all to Gen Grainger (CESR & Training coordinator)
+You can send this all to Elizabeth Boxall , CESR and Training Coordinator at RCPsych.

 - Dr N Chakraborty